google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • A card base 6" x 12" (30cm x 10.5cm) scored down the middle but not folded

-• A Paper Piercing Tool from Stampin' Up! which is a hole reamer with a fine tip, sort of like a thick needle
+• A Take Your Pick Tool from Stampin' Up! or similar which is a hole reamer with a fine tip, sort of like a thick needle.
+(The Take Your Pick Tool is a multipurpose tool that allows you to score, cut, shape, rotary cut and more.
+Today we are just talking about the bit that pierces holes.)

-• A paper piercing template such as the Eclectic Paper Piercing Pack from Stampin' Up!
+• A template.
 Here I used a star shaped one I got from a sewing shop but you can use circles, squares, oblongs, or just lines or rows of lines

 Paper Piercing template